Technical Standards for Admission, Advancement, and Graduation

 Applicants and Enrolled Students with Disabilities

-Individuals with questions or concerns about their ability to meet these standards are encouraged to contact the College of Pharmacy’s Director of Admissions and Student Affairs at (702) 968-5248 or the University’s Student Services Office at (702) 968-2029.
+Individuals with questions or concerns about their ability to meet these standards are encouraged to contact the College of Pharmacy’s Assistant Dean for Admissions and Student Affairs at (702) 968-5248 or the University’s Student Services Office at (702) 968-2029.
 Enrolled students should contact the Student Services Office for any questions or concerns about their disabilities.